 Eligibility of applicants to the Aalto Doctoral Programme in Engineering

-To be eligible for doctoral studies at the School of Engineering, students must:
+To be eligible for doctoral studies at the School of Engineering, students must hold:

-- hold a master’s degree granted by a Finnish university or university of applied sciences, providing them with the knowledge base required for the postgraduate research field applied for or,
+- a master’s degree granted by a Finnish university or a Finnish university of applied sciences that provides them with the knowledge base required for the postgraduate research field applied for, or;

-- hold a degree granted by a university or university of applied sciences abroad corresponding to the Finnish Master’s degree, providing them with the knowledge base required for the postgraduate research field applied for.
+- a degree granted by a university or university of applied sciences abroad corresponding to the Finnish master’s degree, providing them with the knowledge base required for the postgraduate research field applied for.

-In principle, an acceptable master’s degree has been carried out in accordance with the principles of the Bologna Process (3+2 years).
-A degree earned abroad in a country that does not follow the Bologna Process must include a minimum of 4 years of studies and a master’s thesis, and be deemed by the School of Engineering as providing the student with an adequate knowledge base for doctoral studies in the school.
+In principle, an acceptable master’s degree is one carried out in accordance with the principles of the Bologna Process (3+2 years).
+A degree earned abroad in a country that does not follow the Bologna Process must include a minimum of four years of studies and a master’s thesis, and be deemed by the School of Engineering as providing the student with an adequate knowledge base for doctoral studies in the school.

 Applying with a degree from a university of applied sciences

 It is also possible to complete doctoral studies in a field or school other than the one in which the master’s degree was obtained.
-Those wishing to pursue doctoral studies in another field on account of job experience gained in that field or interest in it, can discuss the necessary prerequisites for entry as a doctoral student with a professor in that field of research.
+Those wishing to pursue doctoral studies in another field, on account of job experience gained in that field or interest in it, can discuss with a professor in that field the necessary prerequisites for admission as a doctoral student.

 Full-time and part-time studies

-Full-time doctoral students plan their studies with the aim of completing a doctoral degree within four years of the admission to the doctoral programme.
-Full-time doctoral students need to have funding allocated to doctoral studies (e.g. project funding, personal grant or funding from employer).
-Those working outside Aalto University who wish to be full-time doctoral students must provide a document indicating the employers' approval for full-time doctoral studies (80 % of their working hours can be dedicated to doctoral studies).
+Full-time doctoral students plan their studies with the aim of completing a doctoral degree within four years of admission to the doctoral programme.
+Full-time doctoral students need to have funding allocated for the doctoral studies (e.g. project funding, a personal grant or funding from employer).
+Students working outside of Aalto University who wish to be full-time doctoral students must provide a document of the employers' approval for full-time doctoral studies (working students must be able to dedicate up to 80 % of their working hours).

 Part-time doctoral student

 Part-time doctoral students are those who do not meet the above-mentioned requirements for full-time doctoral students.
 Their studies are planned in such a way that the time spent on doctoral studies is eight years or less.
-A part-time doctoral student typically has a main occupation outside the School of Engineering which does not include scientific research for doctoral dissertation.
+A part-time doctoral student typically has a main occupation outside the School of Engineering which occupation does not include scientific research for a doctoral thesis.